Can I Eat Expired Honey Oat Bread Packaged Pre Sliced Unopened or Opened Bag?

 Expert Source

-"According to USDA guidelines, packaged pre-sliced honey oat bread should be stored in a cool, dry place at room temperature.
-Once opened, the bread should be resealed in its original packaging or an airtight container to maintain freshness.
-Use opened bread within 3-5 days for best quality."
+"According to USDA guidelines, packaged pre-sliced honey oat bread, whether unopened or opened, should be stored in a cool, dry place at room temperature and used within 2-3 days for best quality."

 ⚠️Spoiled Honey Oat Bread Packaged Pre Sliced Unopened or Opened Bag